Man charged in slaying of retired St. Louis police captain

 The unrest came as cities across the U.S. have seen protests and violence since George Floyd died May 25 after a white Minneapolis officer pressed his knee into Floyd’s neck for several minutes, even after the handcuffed black man stopped moving and pleading for air.

-Cannon also faces several other charges, including robbery and being a felon in possession of a firearm.
+Cannon also faces several other charges including robbery and felon in possession of a firearm.

 Connect with the Southeast Missourian Newsroom: